Nandsbeltrao/Nandsbeltrao/README.md

 ## 🖥️ Currently Working On:

-- Developing my skills in Front-End at Vai Na Web
+- Developing my skills by studying Java and working on related projects.
+- Returning to studying Python and exploring new projects.

 <br>